Happy Hairston

-Early life & College career
+Early life and college career

 Hairston was born in Winston-Salem, North Carolina, and attended Atkins High School in Winston-Salem.
 He graduated from New York University, where he played college basketball for coach Lou Rossini from 1962 to 1964.
 One of his teammates at NYU was Barry Kramer; the two smashed almost every record for the NYU Violets.
 Hairston averaged 21 points per game, set an all-time rebounding record at NYU, and scored 1,350 total points in his college career.
 He was inducted into the NYU Hall of Fame in 1981.

 Professional career

 Drafted by the Cincinnati Royals (now the Sacramento Kings), Hairston played professionally for the Cincinnati Royals and Detroit Pistons before joining the Los Angeles Lakers in 1969.
 In 1971–72, Hairston grabbed 1,045 rebounds; his teammate Wilt Chamberlain pulled down 1,572.
 Hairston led the Lakers in both rebounds and field goal percentage during the 1973–74 and 1974–75 seasons.
 He set an NBA record for most defensive rebounds in a quarter with 13 against the Philadelphia 76ers on November 15, 1974.
 During his 11 seasons in the NBA, Hairston averaged 14.8 points and 10.3 rebounds per game.